francis2/api/MarketData.md

 The API uses JSON format to pass request parameters and response/data message payload.

-Request/response exchange and data messages are transmitted via [Tradovate WebSocket-based protocol](https://github.com/tradovate/api/blob/master/WebSockets.md).
+Request/response exchange and data messages are transmitted via [Tradovate WebSocket-based protocol](WebSockets.md).

+Demonstration C# sample of using Tradovate Market Data API is available in VS solution [here](csharp/services-api).

 # Typical Use Case